-6.3 DPV EVOLUTION SOFTWARE
+5.3 DPV Evolution software

-The DPV eVOLUTION software is divided into 5 main tabs.
+The DPV Evolution software is divided into 5 main tabs.
 Navigating between the tabs is accomplished be clicking on the icons at the bottom of the software window.
 The software is designed to be used with a mouse or a touch screen monitor.
-The different functions of the tabs are explained in details below.
+The different functions of the tabs are explained in detail below.